-Emerging Biotech Companies - According to the Pharmaceutical Research and Manufacturers of America association ("PhRMA"), there are more than 5,000 medicines in development globally, all of which have the potential to help patients around the world.
-According to IMS, as of December 2014, the Canadian market represented approximately 2% of the world pharmaceutical market.
+Emerging Biotech Companies - According to PhRMA, there are more than 7,000 medicines in development globally, all of which have the potential to help patients around the world.
+According to IMS, as of December 2015, the Canadian market represented approximately 2% of the world pharmaceutical market.
 When negotiating with a multinational pharmaceutical company for North American or global distribution rights, Canadian and certain other select territories distribution rights are generally ascribed little or no defined value.
 By carving out these territories through a licensing agreement with a Corporation such as Knight, a biotech company stands to gain additional value as a means of defraying the cost of research and development.

-Moreover, many emerging biotech companies wish to control and/or actively participate in the commercialization of their products in the U.S. The Corporation believes that such companies do not have the resources to work internationally, and are more inclined to sign regional distribution deals for smaller markets such as Canada,

-Israel, Romania, Russia, Sub-Saharan Africa and the Caribbean.
+Moreover, many emerging biotech companies wish to control and/or actively participate in the commercialization of their products in the U.S. The Corporation believes that such companies do not have the resources to work internationally, and are more inclined to sign regional distribution deals for smaller markets such as Canada, Israel, Romania, Russia, Sub-Saharan Africa and the Caribbean.
 Through its contacts with biotech companies and the venture capital community, the Corporation is made aware of opportunities to acquire the Canadian and other geographical licensing rights to innovative products.